LinkUpStudio/ruby-course-presentations/1/PITCHME.md

 'Con' + 'cat' + 'ena' + 'te'
 #=> "Concatenate"

-'This string is so long, it does not fit nicely into your code, ' \
+'This string is so long, it does not fit nicely into your code, so you can use this "multiline" concatenation technique, and deserve a cookie for being nice.'
-'so you can use this "multiline" concatenation technique, and deserve ' \
+#=> "This string is so long, it does not fit nicely into your code, so you can use this \"multiline\" concatenation technique, and deserve a cookie for being nice."

+'This string is so long, it does not fit nicely' \
+'into your code, so you can use this "multiline" ' \
+'concatenation technique, and deserve ' \
 'a cookie for being nice.'
 #=> "This string is so long, it does not fit nicely into your code, so you can use this \"multiline\" concatenation technique, and deserve a cookie for being nice."

 str = 'Luke'
 #=> "Luke"

+str + ', I am your father'
+#=> "Luke, I am your father"

+str
+#=> "Luke"

 str << ', I am your father'
+#=> "Luke, I am your father"

+str
 #=> "Luke, I am your father"

 str.concat(', LOL')